JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 - updated the UI to rely mostly on the state in the ViewModel,
 - tested our app with logs in the Logcat.

-And all this according to the [modern Android architecture guidelines].
+And all this according to the [modern Android architecture guidelines](https://developer.android.com/topic/architecture).

 Whew!
 We’re awesome 😎